evanx/authbot/README.md

 - as a user send your bot the command `/in`
 - your authbot will reply with a magic login link to itself e.g. `/authbot/in/${user}/${token}`
 - the authbot HTTP handler will enroll the session in Redis
-- the authbot will redirect e.g. `/home` for your actual site, with the session cookie set
+- the authbot will redirect e.g. `/auth` for your actual site, with the session cookie set
 - your site can verify the session cookie via Redis and get the Telegram username and role
 - the original authoritative (admin) Telegram username can authorise other users

 This provides a relatively easy way to provide authentication and authorisation for any domain:
 - no signup required, just use Telegram
+- no email verification required, as you have the authentic Telegram username
 - works great on mobile, use the Telegram app
 - works great on desktop, use https://web.telegram.org
-- no email verification required, as you have the authentic Telegram username
-- minimal code required, just verify that the session token in the cookie matches that in Redis
+- minimal code required, just verify the session cookie via Redis

 ## Implementation